hero banner image

 Final Award: BSc Hons Social Work

-The BSc (Hons) Social Work (Degree Apprenticeship) programme aims to prepare apprentices for a career in social work, while they combine their academic studies and employment in the professional field.
-This programme has been designed to equip the apprentice with a comprehensive understanding of the key theoretical and practice issues in current social work delivery.
-The programme will enable the apprentice to critically engage in discussions surrounding the effectiveness of interventions to promote the rights, views and wellbeing of vulnerable people, families, and communities.
+Our apprenticeship programme prepares apprentices for a rewarding career in social work by combining academic studies and employment in the professional field.
+The programme has been designed to empower apprentices with a comprehensive understanding of the key theoretical and practice issues in current social work delivery, enabling you to critically engage in discussions surrounding the effectiveness of interventions to promote the rights, views and wellbeing of vulnerable people, families, and communities.

 Social work is a constantly evolving occupation and academic discipline which adapts to reflect the changing, social, political, economic, and cultural contexts.
-Thus, the programme seeks to develop accountable professionals that respect and value diverse perspectives in both theory and practice (locally and globally).
+Our programme develops accountable professionals that respect and value diverse perspectives in both theory and practice, locally and globally.
 In addition, apprentices will develop the necessary skills to promote anti-oppressive and anti-discriminatory practices and challenge the impact of oppression and discrimination for people that use services and their carers.

 Why choose this course?

-• are equipped to think critically, research independently, as well as to apply values, knowledge, and skills in social situations and their practice, and to respond creatively to the intellectual stimulus that learning, and research provide.
+• are equipped to think critically, research independently, apply values, knowledge, and skills in social situations and their practice and respond creatively to the intellectual stimulus that learning and research provide

 • understand the significance of inequality and discrimination for social work policy and practice and be able to reflect on their values as citizens and professionals.